wordshaker/jesswhite_4/_posts/2018-04-05-whatsupinnotts-post.md

 - **[Cynical Developer](https://cynicaldeveloper.com/)** is probably the most technical of the three.
 Hosted by James Studdart - topics cover desktop, web and mobile development, mainly around the .Net Stack but often looking into other software and frameworks.

 - **[Twine Radio](http://twineradio.co.uk/)** - is hosted by Jonathan Relf.
-He talks with local meetup organisers and inflencencers about their events, what has happened and what is up ahead.
+He talks with local meetup organisers and influencers about their events, what has happened and what is up ahead.

 - **[BookClubPod](http://twineradio.co.uk/)** hosted on TwineRadio this is a brand new podcast.
 Jonathan Relf, Karl Bagci, Tom Jepson and I talk about some of the tech and non-fiction books we have read, what we think of them and how they influence our work.
 We plan to have guests in the future.
 It is a very relaxed podcast, just friends getting together and talking about their reads.